Uriopass/Egregoria/README.md

 # Scale

 Scale is a simulation of modern day society, from the bottom-up.
-Each individual has its own thought model, which means that every action has its importance and influences the environment.
+Each individual has its own thought model, meaning every action has its importance and influences the environment.
-Scale is not a video game, as this universe shall be observed, but with no (or little) interactions possible.
+Scale is not a video game, more of a zero-player game like the game of life.
+A little interaction might be present but will be very limited.
-This means that a lot of power can be invested into making it a unique persistent world, where attention to detail is achievable.
+Thus, lot of power can be invested into making Scale a unique persistent world, where attention to detail is achievable.

 ## How ?